Independent Contractors Eligibility for Benefits

 The courts will do a totality of the circumstances test to determine whether an injured worker is an employee or an independent contractor.
 If they are found to be an independent contractor, they will not be eligible for Arizona workers’ compensation benefits.

 Often, employers will have employees sign a contract that says they are an independent contractor.
 That doesn’t necessarily mean that they are one.
 The courts will look at the test factors above to make the determination on whether they are an employee or not.

 If you have any questions about independent contractors or any other issues involving Arizona workers’ compensation benefits, please contact Fendon Law Firm for a free consultation.
-We have offices in Phoenix, Flagstaff, Prescott Valley, and Tucson.
+We have offices in Phoenix, Flagstaff, Scottsdale, Tucson, and Prescott Valley.
 We treat clients like family because we are family.
 Contact our firm today!